fumblystuff/fumbly-diddle-docs/docs/pathbackup/index.md

 # Path Backup & Restore

-A simple Path backup and Restore utility for Windows.
-In early versions of Windows, Windows users and applications set the path environment variable in the system's `autoexec.bat` file.
-Recently, Google won't tell me when, Microsoft split the path into two parts, the User Path and System Path and moved the Environment variable setting from the `autoexec.bat` file to the system's Registry.

-In the old days, when you made changes to the Path, you could make a copy of the current path and put it back in the system's `autoexec.bat` file commented out.
-If the changes you made didn't work out, you could always copy the old path back and be done with it.
+A free and easy to use Path Backup and Restore utility for Windows.

+Microsoft Windows uses the `PATH` environment variable to provide a list of directories where the operating system can locate executable programs.
+The Path makes it easy to execute Windows applications from a command prompt or terminal window without knowing the full path to the executable file name.
+Also, some Windows applications rely upon other Windows applications and path tells them how to find those dependent applications.

+Many Windows application installations modify your system's System Path and User Path variables, adding entries that allows the system to quickly find application executables when typed on a command line or launched arbitrarily from an application.
+Sometimes these processes corrupt your system's path removes your ability to get things done.

-In Windows 11, Windows stores the User Path in `HKEY_CURRENT_USER\Environment\Path` and the System Path in `HKEY_LOCAL_MACHING\SYSTEM\CurrentControlSet\Control\Session Manager\Environment\Path`.
-If you're messing around with the Path and want to make a backup, you must open the Registry Editor app (or equivalent), navigate the Registry hierarchy to the two different locations specified above and copy the value from the registry into a text file or something.
+Internally, Windows splits the path into two parts: the User Path and System Path.
+Windows stores the User Path in `HKEY_CURRENT_USER\Environment\Path` and the System Path in `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Environment\Path`.
+Microsoft offers no simple way to backup those settings.
+When you're messing around with the Path and want to make a backup, you must open the Registry Editor app (or equivalent), navigate the Registry hierarchy to the two locations specified above and export the values into a registry file (.reg).
+Path Backup & Restore automates that process for you and backs up your system Path to a broader range of output file formats.

+The **Path Backup & Restore** application allows you to quickly backup your system's path to a local file the restore the path using a backup file later.
+The application supports backing up the system's path to:

++ Registry file (.reg)
++ JSON file (.json)
++ YAML file (.yaml)

+The Registry file is unique in that you can simply double-click the file in Windows File Explorer to restore path entries (replacing the existing entries).
+The other file formats don't provide any additional features or capabilities but you can only restore them using the Path Backup & Restore application.